COMBINE-lab/pyroe/README.md

 The `pyroe` package provides useful functions for analyzing single-cell or single-nucleus RNA-sequencing data using `alevin-fry`, which consists of

 1. preparing the *splici* reference for the `USA` mode of `alevin-fry`, which will export a unspliced, a spliced, and an ambiguous molecule count for each gene within each cell.
-2. processing the quantification result of `alevin-fry` into python as an [`AnnData`](https://anndata.readthedocs.io/en/latest/) object.
+2. fetching and loading the preprocessed quantification results of `alevin-fry` into python as an [`AnnData`](https://anndata.readthedocs.io/en/latest/) object.

 ## Installation
 The `pyroe` package can be accessed from its [github repository](https://github.com/COMBINE-lab/pyroe), installed via [`pip`](https://pip.pypa.io/en/stable/).
 To install the `pyroe` package via `pip` use the command: